Validate Your App Idea and Estimate Before You Build

 Validation answers critical questions: Do people actually want this app?
 Will they pay for it?
-Who is your target user?
-What problem does your app solve?
-Answering these questions before development saves you from building the wrong thing.
+What is the smallest feature set worth building first?
+What should the realistic budget and timeline be?
+Answering these questions early helps you avoid overbuilding and overpaying.

 Validation reduces risk.
 It helps you: